 Based on the above figure, Petitioner's rationale for combining the teachings of Mueller and Evans is somewhat tenuous.
-In particular, we are concerned with the reasons one of ordinary skill in the art would have paired Mueller with Evans with, choosing precisely those portions of Mueller's and Evan's constructs to create an antibody having exactly the sequences set forth SEQ ID NOs.
-2 and 4.
+In particular, we are concerned with the proposed reasons one of ordinary skill in the art would have paired Evans with Mueller, choosing precisely those portions of Evans's and Mueller's constructs to create an antibody having exactly the sequences set forth SEQ ID NOs: 2 and 4.
 At this stage in the proceedings, based on the evidence before us, the answer is not entirely clear and Patent Owner's argument regarding improper hindsight makes some sense.
 True, Mueller discloses "a humanized antibody directed against human C5 (h5G1.1 CO12 HuG4 mAb)," but little else regarding its structure.
 See Ex.
 1008, 12.
 It is not apparent that the skilled artisan, knowing of Evans, would have looked to Mueller, or vice versa.

-Based on the evidence presented at this stage in the proceedings, Petitioner has not sufficiently demonstrated a reasonable likelihood that claims 1-3 of the '880 patent would have been obvious over the combination set forth in Ground 6.
+Based on our understanding of the evidence presented at this stage in the proceedings, Petitioner has not sufficiently demonstrated a reasonable likelihood that claim 1 of the '504 patent would have been obvious over the combinations set forth in Grounds 6 and 7.

-I. Objective Evidence of Non-Obviousness
+H. Objective Evidence of Non-Obviousness

-Factual considerations underlying the obviousness inquiry include the scope and content of the prior art, the differences between the prior art and the claimed invention, the level of ordinary skill in the art, and any relevant secondary considerations.
+Factual considerations that underlie the obviousness inquiry include the scope and content of the prior art, the differences between the prior art and the claimed invention, the level of ordinary skill in the art, and any relevant secondary considerations.
 See Graham, 383 U.S. at 17-18.
 Relevant secondary considerations include commercial success, long-felt but unsolved needs, failure of others, and unexpected results.
 KSR, 550 U.S. at 406, (2007).
 Although evidence pertaining to secondary considerations must be taken into account whenever present, it does not necessarily control the obviousness conclusion.
 See, e.g., Pfizer, Inc. v.
 Apotex, Inc., 480 F.3d 1348, 1372 (Fed.
 Cir.
 2007).

-Petitioner contends no objective indicia of non-obviousness support patentability of the challenged claims.
+Petitioner contends no objective indicia of nonobviousness support patentability of the challenged claims.
 Pet.
-38, 46, 58, 68-70.
-In particular, Petitioner notes that during the prosecution of the related '504 patent, Alexion argued that the claimed heavy chain of eculizumab, i.e., the hybrid IgG2/IgG4 constant domain, provided surprising and unpredictable results, such as decreased effector function, reduced immunogenicity, and increased half-life.
+37, 38, 45, 60-62, 71-73.
+In particular, Petitioner notes that during the prosecution of the '504 patent, Alexion argued that the claimed heavy chain of eculizumab, i.e., the hybrid IgG2/IgG4 constant domain, provided surprising and unpredictable results, such as decreased effector function, reduced immunogenicity, and increased half-life.
 Pet.
-68-69 (citing Ex.
+72 (citing Ex.
 1014, 588, 593 (¶ 8)).
 However, Petitioner contends, because eculizumab's hybrid IgG2/IgG4 constant region was well known in the art (as evidenced by Tacken), the allegedly surprising and unpredictable features of the antibody have no nexus to the challenged claims.
-Id. at 69 (citing Ex.
+Id. (citing Ex.
 1034, 1279).

-Petitioner further contends that one of ordinary skill in the art would not have found surprising the alleged beneficial results of using the hybrid constant region of SEQ ID NO: 2 because, in view of Mueller II, antibodies with the claimed hybrid IgG2/IgG4 heavy chain were known not to bind FcR and to be less immunogenic, whereas it was well known that antibodies with this claimed hybrid heavy chain would have an increased half-life.
+Petitioner further contends that one of ordinary skill in the art would not have found surprising the alleged beneficial results of using the hybrid constant region because, in view of Mueller II, antibodies with the claimed hybrid IgG2/IgG4 heavy chain were known not to bind FcR and to be less immunogenic, whereas it was well known that antibodies with this claimed hybrid heavy chain would have an increased half-life.
 Id. (citing Ex.
+1031,

-1031, 488, 451; Ex.
-1032 ("Rother"), 5, 1921; Ex.
-1002 ¶ 180-182); see, e.g., Ex.
+488, 451; Ex.
+1032 ("Rother"), 5, 19; Ex.
+1002 ¶ 210-212); see, e.g., Ex.
 1032, 5-6 (disclosing that antibodies having "an engineered constant region that includes an IgG2-derived portion and an IgG4-derived portion . . . maintain the function of the non-Fc component and/or have increased half-life compared to the non-Fc component alone and/or lack unwanted antibody Fc-mediated cell activating and inflammatory properties including events resulting from Fc-receptor antibody engagement and complement activation").